airdropzenith/nexus/README.md

 # Nexus CLI Installation Guide (UPDATED)

-A comprehensive and up-to-date guide for installing and running the Nexus CLI on Ubuntu (Recommended), Windows, Android, macOS, and EC2 Ubuntu instances.
+A comprehensive and up-to-date guide for installing and running the Nexus CLI on Ubuntu (Recommended), Windows, Android and macOS.
 This update includes real-time error solutions for a smooth experience.

 ## Table of Contents
 - [Ubuntu Installation (Recommended)](#ubuntu-installation-recommended)